katersonnbert/gitnotes/HTTP_CSS_JSON.md

 - `GET`       ...
 Requests data from a specific resource, see below for details.
 - `POST`      ...
 Submits data to a specific resource, see below for details.
 - `PUT`       ...
 Submits data and requests, that it should be stored at an also provided Request-URI.
+- `PATCH`     ...
+An addition to POST and PUT - handles adds, updates and deletes of a specific resource in the way the request describes.
 - `HEAD`      ... like GET, but returns only the HTTP headers without a document body
 - `DELETE`    ...
 Sends a Request-URI and requests, that the resource found at this URI should be deleted.
 - `OPTIONS`   ...
 Returns which HTTP methods are supported by the server.